 - Book: Rich Dad, Poor Dad by Robert Kiyosaki

 When you listen to The BiggerPockets Podcast, at the end of the show they ask every guest what their favorite books are.
 By far the most common answer is Rich Dad, Poor Dad.
 If one successful person recommends a book you should take notice.
 If two recommend the book, it may be a coincidence.
 If dozens of successful people all recommend the same book, it’s a safe bet that you’ll get something valuable from reading the book.

 MrMoneyMustache, or MMM, is one of my idols.
 His blog has been inspirational and has had a huge impact on my life.
 He was a software engineer that retired with his wife at age 30 when they started their family.
 They weren’t born rich, though it’s important to note they both had jobs that paid very well (though not that much more than staff nurses).

-- Biking to work to save money.
-Fun fact: I never rode a bike as a kid, so the first time I rode a bike I was age 25.
-My co-workers at the hospital taught me which was a hilarious and humbling experience.
+- Biking to work saves money.
+(Fun fact: I never rode a bike as a kid, so the first time I rode a bike I was age 25.
+My co-workers at the hospital taught me, which was a hilarious and humbling experience.)

 - Commuting long distances is very expensive.
 You can justify spending thousands more dollars on housing to be close enough to bike to work.

 - FIRE doesn’t mean laying on a beach or wasting away on a golf course somewhere.
 Instead, you can work on projects that you are really passionate about.
 And it turns out when you aren’t worried about your bills, you can focus on high-quality craftsmanship, which usually leads to even more money getting thrown your way.

 - Assuming that you are comfortable with your current lifestyle and your expenses stay consistent, “If you can save 50% of your take-home pay starting at age 20, you’ll be wealthy enough to retire by age 37.
 If you already have some assets now, you’re even closer than that.
 If you can save 75%, your working career is only 7 years.”